-The MVO Platform is a network of civil society organisations and trade unions which are active in the area of responsible business conduct, corporate accountability and Corporate Social Responsibility (CSR).
+The MVO Platform is a network of Dutch civil society organisations and trade unions which are active in the area of responsible business conduct.
 The MVO Platform was founded in 2002 to improve and strengthen cooperation between civil society organisations and to present a common voice in the political arena.
-In addition, the MVO Platform addresses the corporate sector itself through the CSR Frame of Reference.

 Click here for an overview of all participating organisations.

 The MVO Platform believes that businesses should operate in a responsible, accountable and transparent manner and that states have a big responsibility to ensure this.
 The MVO Platform envisions government policies that ambitiously encourage responsible corporate behaviour while holding companies that fail to do so to account.

 The MVO Platform focuses on responsible business conduct and corporate accountability in global value chains and has two objectives:

 Members of the Platform increase their influence over companies, both individually and collectively.